7 exercises to make you stronger

 Get the technique right

 Although getting strong involves lifting heavier weights, it’s important to master the form first.
 Before adding lots of weight, nail down the movement pattern.
 You should lift safely and controlled to benefit properly from the exercise.
+If you're new to lifting, check out our beginner's guide to training with free weights for some great tips to get you started.

 Ask a Personal Trainer